spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/4-kinesis/1-simple-producer-consumer.md

 ![Consumer Output](images/Consumer-Output.png)

-Since we stopped the application after 7 records, you will notice that 7 records were processed in Kinesis from the monitoring page in AWS console.
+Since we stopped the application after seven records, you can see that seven records were processed in Kinesis from the monitoring page in AWS console.

 ![Total Number of Records](images/Total-Records-In-Kinesis.png)

-That's all!
-This concludes the demonstration.

-Though this is only a simple demonstration, the Kinesis binder provides comprehensive coverage in terms of binder configurations, both on the producer and consumer side (including support for [DynamoDB Streams](https://github.com/spring-cloud/spring-cloud-stream-binder-aws-kinesis/blob/master/spring-cloud-stream-binder-kinesis-docs/src/main/asciidoc/overview.adoc#dynamodb-streams)!), so check out the [binder-documentation](https://github.com/spring-cloud/spring-cloud-stream-binder-aws-kinesis/blob/master/spring-cloud-stream-binder-kinesis-docs/src/main/asciidoc/overview.adoc#configuration-options) for more details.
+Though this is only a simple demonstration, the Kinesis binder provides comprehensive coverage in terms of binder configurations on both the producer and consumer side (including support for [DynamoDB Streams](https://github.com/spring-cloud/spring-cloud-stream-binder-aws-kinesis/blob/master/spring-cloud-stream-binder-kinesis-docs/src/main/asciidoc/overview.adoc#dynamodb-streams)!).
+See the [binder documentation](https://github.com/spring-cloud/spring-cloud-stream-binder-aws-kinesis/blob/master/spring-cloud-stream-binder-kinesis-docs/src/main/asciidoc/overview.adoc#configuration-options) for more details.